AlexH89/bark/README.md

 ## Quick start (from a clone)

-If you downloaded only the release zip, see **Install and run** above — you need a clone for the `examples/` folder.
+If you downloaded only the release zip, see **Install and run** above, you need a clone for the `examples/` folder.

 **Hello world:**